acuna-public/Andromeda/README.md

 # Andromeda
-Andromeda is a powerful wrapper for Android SDK which helps to make your code pretty.
+Andromeda is a powerful Android SDK wrapper

 *Manual will be there soon.*